abhriyaroy/RxLowpoly/README.md

  ### JNI

-  LowpolyRx uses the <a href="https://developer.android.com/training/articles/perf-jni">Java Native Interface</a> to use native code written in `C` which provides much faster processing for `edge detection` using the [Sobel Operator](#sobel-operator) and then implementing the [Delaunay Triangulation](#delaunay-triangulation) algorithm.
+  LowpolyRx uses the <a href="https://developer.android.com/training/articles/perf-jni">Java Native Interface</a> to run native code written in `C` which provides much faster processing for `edge detection` using the [Sobel Operator](#sobel-operator) and then implementing the [Delaunay Triangulation](#delaunay-triangulation) algorithm.

  ### Sobel Operator

- The <a href="http://homepages.inf.ed.ac.uk/rbf/HIPR2/sobel.htm">Sobel Edge Detector</a> is a gradient based edge detection algorithm which provides us with seperate planes on which the [Delaunay Triangulation](#delaunay-triangulation) can be applied.
+ The <a href="http://homepages.inf.ed.ac.uk/rbf/HIPR2/sobel.htm">Sobel Edge Detector</a> is a gradient based edge detection algorithm which provides us with separate planes on which the [Delaunay Triangulation](#delaunay-triangulation) can be applied.

  ### Delaunay Triangulation

-  We take a set P of `discrete points` on an image plane P and apply <a href="https://en.wikipedia.org/wiki/Delaunay_triangulation">Delaunay Triangulation</a> DT(P) to produce `triangles` connecting 3 points at a time such that no point in P is inside the `circum-circle` of any `triangle` in DT(P).
+  We take a set `P` of `discrete points` on an image plane P and apply <a href="https://en.wikipedia.org/wiki/Delaunay_triangulation">Delaunay Triangulation</a> `DT(P)` to produce `triangles` connecting 3 points at a time such that no point in `P` is inside the `circum-circle` of any `triangle` in `DT(P)`.
 These separate triangles taken together in-turn provide us with the image having a `crystallized` effect.

   <p align="center"><img src="https://i.imgur.com/MpOuHuw.png" width=330 height=300></p>